bokkypoobah/GetStartedWithDevelopingInEthereum/README.md

 * Interact with your simple vault

 ##### Outcome
-* On completion of Exercises 1 & 2, you will have deployed and interacted with your first ERC-20 token contract on the Ethereum Sepolia testnet
+On completion of Exercises 1 & 2, you will have deployed and interacted with your first ERC-20 token contract on the Ethereum Sepolia testnet

 ##### ERC-20 Token Browser
 * https://bokkypoobah.github.io/GetStartedWithDevelopingInEthereum/

-* Main source file in [docs/index.html](docs/index.html)
-* Can be installed locally by running e.g. [anywhere](https://www.npmjs.com/package/anywhere?activeTab=readme) in the [docs/](docs/) folder on your local machine
+Main source code file in [docs/index.html](docs/index.html).
+Can be installed locally by running e.g. [anywhere](https://www.npmjs.com/package/anywhere?activeTab=readme) in the [docs/](docs/) folder on your local machine

 ##### Requirements
 * Web browser, with the MetaMask https://metamask.io/, or Rabby https://rabby.io/ browser plug-in